emr5/Radar/README.txt

-# README for SV Car Radar #
+# README for EO Car Radar #

-This is the README file for the SV Car Radar app.
+This is the README file for the EO Car Radar app.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.